firefly431/roguelike/implementation.md

 # Some implementation details

-Tilemap for map data (collision and rendering)
+Tilemap for map data (collision and rendering) (keep a thing for rooms)

 Entities managed using entity component system